uport-project/specs/messages/attreq.md

 ## Unsigned Requests

-To perform an unsigned selective attestation request append the unsigned claims as URL encoded query parameters to one of the above endpoints and open it.
+To perform an unsigned attestation request append the unsigned claims as URL encoded query parameters to one of the above endpoints and open it.
 Eg.:

 `me.uport:attReq?unsignedClaims=[...]&callback_url=https://mysite.com/callback&label=My%20Site`